maximilian-sprengholz/a-long-view/docs/appendix.md

 </p>
 </div>

 Since 2005, the immigration year question is part of the mandatory questionnaire.
 The lower non-response rates mean overall higher observation numbers. [@Tbl:sum_cohort_sel_nonres_2004-2006] shows that the relative size of cohorts in percent increased to a similar extent at this cut-off.
 So, probably no selection on the cohort (selection on other characteristics still possible, of course).
-The changes for cohorts 1964-73 and 1994-2003 are due the age range of 25-54, shares are even closer across years without this restriction.
+The changes for cohorts 1964-73 and 1994-2003 are due the age range of 25-54, shares are even closer across years without this restriction. @

-@import "../results/output/sum_cohort_sel_nonres_2004-2006.md"
+test @import

+!include ../results/output/sum_cohort_sel_nonres_2004-2006.md

 ### Cohort size by duration of stay